adrianton3/befunjit-86/README.md

 + `0\-` becomes `(-1)*`
 + `1:` becomes `11`; even though `1:` does not typically appear in befunge source code, it can result from previous fold passes

-One final pass performs strength reduction:
+These are followed by a pass that performs strength reduction:
 + `abg` where `a` and `b` are known at compile time generate much less code than in the general case
 + `abp` where `a` and `b` are known at compile time bypass a few checks
 + `a+` where `a` is known generates fewer instructions than even a simple `+`